fumieval/rhythm-game-tutorial/draft.md

 text <- Text.simple defaultFont 12 -- text :: String -> Picture
 ```

-`src/tutorial-active.hs` is the updated source we made interactive.
+Just add `text (show sc)` to `renderGame`. `src/tutorial-active.hs` is the updated source we made interactive.
 It's a game, yay!

 ![tutorial-active](images/tutorial-active-screenshot.png)

 However, when you actually play this, you may feel dissatisfied.
 It is because the interaction is still poor.
 If it would have more showy effects, it'll be exciting.
 Most rhythm games shows the recent evaluation of accuracy immediately. so players can notice whether their playing is good or bad.

-Part II
+Part III: Technical background
 -----------------

 ### Graphics